marekvks/marekvks/README.md

 ## I'm 16 years old student studying at SSPS

-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning Game Dev
 - 🥅 2022 Goals: I would like to expand my knowledge in programming (C# & C++) to a  higher level and continue learning Unity Engine.

 <br />